Przemek2122/SquirrelCommunicator/docs/image_service_api.md

     When the endpoint is absent (older service) or returns a non-200 / empty body, the backend falls back to time-based (TTL) invalidation only.

+    Every HTTP call the backend makes to this service is additionally wrapped in a circuit breaker (ImageServiceCircuitBreakerThreshold /
+    ImageServiceCircuitBreakerCooldownSeconds in BackendSettings.ini): after a
+    few consecutive failures it fails fast without contacting the service, so a down image service cannot stall the WebSocket event loop or the login threads.
+It half-opens after the cooldown to probe whether the service has recovered.

 --------------------------------------------
 ENVIRONMENT VARIABLES
 --------------------------------------------